pleabargain/EnglishHelpsYourCareer/English template.md

-What new words have you learned since we last spoke?
+What new words in English have you learned since we last spoke?

 Is there something that you would like to talk about?